Webhikers-Docs/coding-guideline-checklist/README.md

 # coding-guideline-checklist

 This is a short checklist for you.
-Please check it before you submit your work to us.
+Please check it once before you start to code and once again before you submit your work to us.

 1. Only for `Nuxt.js` projects: `Bootstrap-vue` is **not** imported repeatedly in multiple `Vue.js components`.
 [Details](https://github.com/Webhikers-Docs/nuxt-bootstrap-doc)